appserver-io/appserver/_docs/persistence-container.md

 }
 ```

-> You don't have to restart the session in the `GET` request again, because the `Servlet-Engine` is aware of the session-ID passed as request header and uses it when the `SFSB` will be injected on runtime.
+> You do not have to restart the session in the `GET` request, because the `Servlet-Engine` is aware of the session-ID passed as request header and uses it when the `SFSB` is injected on runtime.

 #### Singleton Session Beans (SSBs)

-A `SSB` will be created by the container only one time for each application.
-This means, whenever an instance is requested, this will be the same one.
-If a variable is set as a `SSB` member, it'll be available until someone will overwrite it, or the application server has been restarted.
+A `SSB` is created by the container only one time for each application.
+This means, whenever an instance is requested, it will be the same one.
+If a variable is set as a `SSB` member, it is available until it is overwritten, or the application server is restarted.

 ##### Concurrency